 It is believed that the effectiveness of the ritual depends on the faith of devotees in the longevity powers of Amitabha.
 Therefore, if the ritual is not effective it is blamed on a lack of devotion.

 Green Tara is the most popular of all female Mahayana Buddhist gods.
 However, Green Tara is only one of the 21 emanations taken by the Bodhisattva Tara.

 Tara is also an ardent feminist and she has refused reincarnation as a male until there are more female Buddha names.
-However, the standing of Green Tara fluctuates among the different Buddhist schools.
+However, the Buddhist gods facts about of Green Tara fluctuate among the different Buddhist schools.
 For example, in Tibetan Buddhism she is already considered to be a full Buddha.
 However, in Mahayana Buddhism she is a bodhisattva.

 The color green is affiliated with speed and agility.
 This is because Green Tara is always ready to assist devotees.
 As a result, depictions of her are with one leg partially extended resting on a lotus flower.
 Indeed, she will quickly spring into action when called upon.
 Devotees are encouraged to recite her mantra when they are in need.